nginyc/rafiki/docs/src/user/model-tuning.rst

 this time initializing its CNN parameters from scratch,

-On Rafiki, we've replicated the *Cell-Based ENAS* controller for image classification as one of Rafiki's tuning scheme and a Rafiki model `./examples/models/image_classification/TfEnas.py <https://github.com/nginyc/rafiki/tree/master/examples/models/image_classification/TfEnas.py>`_, with very close reference to author’s code.
+On Rafiki, we've replicated the *Cell-Based ENAS* controller for image classification as one of Rafiki's tuning scheme and a Rafiki model ``TfEnas``, with very close reference to author’s code.
 In this specific setup for ENAS, ENAS Search is done with the construction of a single *supergraph* of all possible architectures, while ENAS Train is done with the construction of a *fixed graph* of the best architecture (with slight architectural differences from ENAS Search).
 Each CNN Train Phase involves training the CNN for 1 epoch, while within each Controller Train Phase, the controller is trained for 30 steps.